 Yes, life is full, but we want to offer the best trainings and the best school.
 We practice and continually asses our True North in our personal practice, our teachings, and our trainings.
 This year has challenged us even more to look at our True North.
 We may have made some adjustments we wouldn’t have done if circumstances were different, but we’re still content that we are aligned with our True North.

-Our programs are still scheduled to begin with 300 hour Yoga Teacher Training this September (Yoga & Ayurveda: Living the Wisdom) and 200 hour Yoga Teacher Training (certification for new teachers) beginning in January 2021.
+Our programs are still scheduled to begin with 300 hour Yoga Teacher Training (you may choose to begin the on-line component at any time) and 200 hour Yoga Teacher Training (certification for new teachers) beginning in January 2021.